MultiSafepay/docs/content/faq/testing/test-payment-details.md

 ### Giropay / EPS

-MultiSafepay provides a testing environment for Giropay/EPS transactions.
-To simulate the outcome of a transaction, enter the following:
+- Giropay is a German payment method.
+To test it, you must include the country code for Germany `DE` in the pre-transaction request.

-* Any BIC
+- For EPS, you can also use the Giropay gateway in your MultiSafepay Test Control.
+In your live MultiSafepay Control, EPS only appears if you provide the country code for Austria `AT`.

 Test credentials: You will need a test BIC.

-Note: Giropay is a German payment method and can only be tested if the country code for Germany (DE) is sent in the pre-transaction request.
-For EPS, you can also use the Giropay gateway in test environment.
-In the live environment, EPS will display only when you use Austria (AT) as country code.
+Sample statuses:

 | Status    | Description              |
 | --------- | ------------------------ |